tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 let v_ref: &Vec<i32) = &v;
 let v2 = *v_ref; // [L1]
 // v and v2 point to the same heap address
-// vref points to v
+// vref points to v in the stack drop(v2);
+// now freeing v2 also frees v drop(v); //This would double-free v and v2

+//